ninabarzh/broomstick/content/posts/ice-legal-chain.md

 interest whatsoever in distancing itself from its foundational sins.
 The same goes for the 13th Amendment’s exception clause.
 A nation cannot abolish slavery while maintaining its legal right to enslave.

 One cannot reform ICE any more than one can “improve” a lynching.
-It is not malfunctioning—it is succeeding.
+It is not malfunctioning, it is succeeding.

 The chains are legal.
 The camps are operating.
 The silence is profitable.